 That said, my advice is not to ditch the Bourbon unless you really have to since Bourbon and milk are naturals together.

 In this drinking caramel the Bourbon imparts warmth & toastiness to the sweet vanilla notes of the caramel.
 This luscious blend of flavours makes this steamed milk recipe immensely pleasurable to slurp when the chilly winds of autumn and the long, dark nights of winter wrap around us.

-Just don’t blame me if you form a new addiction.
+Pair it with a slice of fruit & nut caramel shortbread.
+But don’t blame me if you form a new addiction.